-Boeing jet crashed in Indonesia after key sensor replaced
+Boeing plane crashed in Indonesia after key sensor replaced

+Lion Air's first two attempts to address the airspeed indicator problem didn't work and for the Boeing 737 MAX 8 plane's second to last flight on Oct.
+28, the angle of attack sensors were replaced.

-JAKARTA, Indonesia (AP) — A crucial sensor that is the subject of a Boeing Co. safety bulletin was replaced on a Lion Air jet the day before it plunged into the Java Sea and possibly worsened other problems with the plane, Indonesian investigators said Wednesday.
+JAKARTA, Indonesia (AP) — A crucial sensor was replaced on a Lion Air jet the day before it plunged into the Java Sea, and that sensor replacement may have exacerbated other problems with the plane, Indonesian investigators said Wednesday.

-Indonesia’s National Transportation Safety Committee said it had agreed with Boeing on procedures that the airplane manufacturer should distribute globally on how flight crews can deal with “angle of attack” sensor problems following the Oct.
+That sensor, known as the “angle of attack” sensor, keeps track of the angle of the aircraft nose to help prevent the plane from stalling and diving.

+Earlier this week, Indonesian officials hinted that airspeed indicators played a role in the deadly Oct.
 29 crash that killed all 189 people on board.

-The sensor keeps track of the angle of the aircraft nose relative to oncoming air to prevent the plane from stalling and diving.
+“We don’t know what the crew knew and didn’t know yet,” Cox said.
+“We will.”

+Boeing, which manufactured the Lion Air plane, issues safety-related bulletins, and had previously circulated instructions about what flight crews should do if sensors fail.

+Indonesia’s National Transportation Safety Committee said it had agreed with Boeing on procedures that the airplane manufacturer should distribute globally on how flight crews can deal with “angle of attack” sensor problems.

 But a Boeing statement said a safety bulletin, sent to airlines on Tuesday, directs flight crews to existing guidelines on how they should respond to erroneous “angle of attack” data.
 It wasn’t immediately clear if it plans an update, though comments from Indonesian officials indicate they expect one.

-Lion Air’s first two attempts to address the airspeed indicator problem didn’t work and for the Boeing 737 MAX 8 plane’s second to last flight on Oct.
-28, the angle of attack sensors were replaced, Tjahjono said.

-On that flight, from Bali to Jakarta, the pilot’s and copilot’s sensors disagreed.
-The 2-month-old plane went into a sudden dive minutes after takeoff, which the pilots were able to recover from.
-They decided to fly on to Jakarta at a lower than normal altitude.

-Indonesian investigators said their flight procedure recommendations to Boeing were based on how the flight crew responded to problems on the Bali to Jakarta flight.
+Indonesian investigators said their flight procedure recommendations to Boeing were based on how the flight crew responded to problems on the Bali-to-Jakarta flight.

 “The draft of what will be conveyed by Boeing this morning has been presented to us,” said air accident investigator Nurcahyo Utomo.

-“There are some things that we ask for explanation and some that we ask to be removed, and there has been an agreement between NTSC and Boeing to release a new procedure to all Boeing 737 MAX users in the world,” he said.
+“There are some things that we ask for explanation and some that we ask to be removed, and there has been an agreement between the NTSC and Boeing to release a new procedure to all Boeing 737 MAX users in the world,” he said.

 Indonesia’s search and rescue agency on Wednesday extended the search effort for a second time, saying it will continue until Sunday.
 Body parts are still being recovered and searchers continue to hunt for the cockpit voice recorder.